brentbiseda/w266_project/README.md

 |ELMo with Logistic Regression |0.828537            |
 |BERT Cased with Logistic Reg  |0.827338            |

-# Results - Comparison of Number of Epochs of Training for Test Set Accuracy
+# Results - Comparison of Number of Epochs of Training for Oversampled Test Set Accuracy

 |Model                       |1 Epoch       |2 Epochs      |3 Epochs      |4 Epochs      |
 |:---------------------------|-------------:|-------------:|-------------:|-------------:|